spinnaker/spinnaker.io/content/en/docs/guides/user/kubernetes-v2/deploy-helm/index.md

 ### Helmfile

-In addition to standard helm deployments, Spinnaker supports [Helmfile](https://helmfile.readthedocs.io/) as a templating engine.
-Current supported version can be found [here](https://github.com/spinnaker/rosco/blob/master/Dockerfile.slim#L7).
+In addition to standard Helm deployments, Spinnaker supports [Helmfile](https://helmfile.readthedocs.io/) as a templating engine.
+You can find the supported version in [Rosco's Dockerfile](https://github.com/spinnaker/rosco/blob/master/Dockerfile.slim#L7).

 Configuring a Helmfile deployment follows the specification for standard helm chart deployments (defined above) with one exception - `helmChartFilePath` is substituted for `helmfileFilePath` and is specified as follows: